JPSvdW/Capstone_Azure_Machine_Learning_Engineer/README.md

 # Predicting whether a breast mass is malignant or benign.

 This is the final project for the Udacity Machine Learning Engineer with Microsoft Azure Nanodegree Program.
 In this project I will attempt to predict whether a tumor in a patient's breast is benign or malignant.
 I have used a [dataset](https://www.kaggle.com/uciml/breast-cancer-wisconsin-data) from Kaggle based on a medical study done.

-*TODO:* Write a short introduction to your project.
+I will use two methods to create a machine learning model.
+The first method to create a machine learning model will be AutoML and the second method will be Hyperdrive.
+After creating a model from each of these methods, I will then deploy the model with the highest accuracy as a web service using an Azure Container Instance (ACI).  therafter I will submit a request to the deployed web service and obtain a prediction whether the tumor tissue is benign or malignant.
+Finally I will convert the chosen model to an onnx model and terminate all services and compute resources.

 ## Project Set Up and Installation
 *OPTIONAL:* If your project has any special installation steps, this is where you should put it.
 To turn this project into a professional portfolio project, you are encouraged to explain how to set up this project in AzureML.

+The first step after setting up a workspace for Azure Machine Learning Studio is to add a compute instance in order to execute code in my Jupyter notebooks.

 ## Dataset
 The dataset is publicly available on the Kaggle website.
 The dataset was created from a study done on breast cancer.
 The attributes were created from a digitized image of a fine needle aspirate (FNA) of a breast mass.
 The end goal of this dataset is to predict whether the breast mass of a patient is malignant or benign.